TClimbah/InjecTrak/README.md

 At the end of running all the tools, then there will be a report given on what was the result.
 It gives a rating as well as some minor then some major comments on why it recieved that rating(if it was a low rating).
 There will then be an option to export the report to a pdf which would have options like "send to email" where it would send to an email, and more options later on

 Software:

+On the software side of the project, both backend and frontend would be focused on.
+On the front end, the goal is to create a user friendly interface.
+The only input that the program will take from the user is a sign in feature, and also websites that they want scanned.
+There will also be a list of already tested websites, where there would be a choice.
+One of the choices would be to scan it again to update the score it would get, and the other choice would be to just check the score.
+This is to save resources, and time.
+Incorporated in the project, would also show if a website can be tested on or not.
+Paywalls on websites would not let the program scan the contents because it would be deemed unethical.
+Instead, the program will return saying that there is a paywall detected, and we cant test that website.

+Notes on Software Side
+- From the report on the cyber side of the project, the software has to take account of how the report would work and how it would be outputted
+- A scanner will be used to scan the websites
+- A well formed database would be made